Posted in | News | Technology

 Background

 The authors identify this gap and argue for a holistic approach that considers not only physical health but also mental well-being, social interactions, and environmental sustainability.
-The paper reviews existing literature and frameworks, including policies and certification systems, to contextualize the need for a comprehensive model that can be applied across different building types and geographical contexts.
+The paper reviews existing literature and frameworks, including policies and certification systems, to contextualize the need for a comprehensive model applicable across different building types and geographical contexts.

 The Current Study